-Notice: This work was produced by [insert the name of the Contractor] under Contract No. [insert the contract number] with the U.S. Department of Energy.
-Publisher acknowledges the U.S. Government license and provide public access under the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).
+Notice: This work was produced by [insert the name of the Contractor] under Contract No. [insert the contract number] with the U.S. department of Energy.
+Publisher acknowledges the U.S. Government license to provide public access under the DOE Public Access Plan [insert current link].

-- (3) The title to the copyright of the original of unclassified graduate theses and the original of related unclassified scientific papers shall vest in the author thereof, subject to the right of DOE to retain duplicates of such documents and to use such documents for any purpose whatsoever without any claim on the part of the author or the contractor for additional compensation. - (e) Copyrighted works (other than scientific and technical works and data produced under a CRADA).
-The Contractor may obtain permission to assert copyright subsisting in technical data and computer software first produced by the Contractor in performance of this Contract, when the Contractor needs to control distribution to advance the goals of the technology transfer mission and where the Contractor can show that commercialization would be enhanced by such copyright protection, subject to the following: - (1) Contractor Request to Assert Copyright. - (i) Except for scientific and technical works under (d) above and data produced under a CRADA, the Contractor shall submit in writing to Patent Counsel its request to assert copyright in data first produced in the performance of this Contract pursuant to this clause.
+- (3) The title to the copyright of the original of unclassified graduate theses and the original of related unclassified scientific papers shall vest in the author thereof, subject to the right of DOE to retain duplicates of such documents and to use such documents for any purpose whatsoever without any claim on the part of the author or the Contractor for additional compensation. - (e) Copyrighted works (other than scientific and technical works and data produced under a CRADA).
+The Contractor may obtain permission to assert copyright subsisting in technical data and computer software first produced by the Contractor in performance of this contract, when the Contractor needs to control distribution to advance the goals of the technology transfer mission and where the Contractor can show that commercialization would be enhanced by such copyright protection, subject to the following:

+- (1) Contractor request to assert copyright. - (i) Except for scientific and technical works under (d) above and data produced under a CRADA, the Contractor shall submit in writing to Patent Counsel its request to assert copyright in data first produced in the performance of this contract pursuant to this clause.
 The right of the Contractor to copyright data first produced under a CRADA is as described in the individual CRADA.
-Each request by the Contractor must include: - (A) The identity of the data (including any computer software) for which the Contractor requests permission to assert copyright, as well as an abstract which is descriptive of the data and is suitable for dissemination purposes, - (B) The funding program under which it was funded, - (C) Whether, to the best knowledge of the Contractor, the data is subject to an international treaty or agreement, - (D) Whether the data is subject to export control, - (E) A statement that the Contractor plans to commercialize the data in compliance with the clause of this contract entitled, "Technology Transfer Mission," within five (5) years after obtaining permission to assert copyright or, on a case-by-case basis, a specified longer period where the Contractor can demonstrate that the ability to commercialize effectively is dependent upon such longer period, and - (F) For data other than computer software, a statement explaining why the assertion of copyright is necessary to enhance commercialization and is consistent with DOE's dissemination responsibilities.
+Each request by the Contractor must include: - (A) The identity of the data (including any computer software) for which the Contractor requests permission to assert copyright, as well as an abstract which is descriptive of the data and is suitable for dissemination purposes; - (B) The funding program under which it was funded; - (C) Whether, to the best knowledge of the Contractor, the data is subject to an international treaty or agreement;